 If more than ten (10) textbook problems have zero scores, then please call 581-6879 or email ggustaf@math.utah.edu and discuss the situation.
-It is better to talk about it than to try to catch up by yourself.
+It is better to talk about it and collaborate on a plan than to try to catch up by yourself.